fwupd/fwupd/plugins/vbe/README.md

 Firmware updates are held within a CAB file, a Windows format which allows files to be collected and compressed, similar to a tar file.
-The CAB file can be created using the `gcab` tool, as shown in the VBE `example` directory.
+The CAB file can be created using the `fwupdtool` tool, as shown in the VBE `example` directory.

 Inside the CAB file is the firmware itself, in Flat Image Tree (FIT) format.
 This is typically called `firmware.fit` and can be created by the `mkimage` tool,